 We use the information we collect to promote safety and security of the Workplace Activity Tracker service, our users and other parties.
 For example, we may use the information to authenticate users, respond to a legal request or claim, conduct audits and enforce our terms and policies.

 As the Data Processor Workplace Activity Tracker do not share your personal information except in the limited circumstances described below:

 1. When you agree or direct us to share

 You may direct us to disclose your information to others when you use our leaderboards.
 For certain information, we provide you with privacy preferences (link).
-Just remember that if you choose to participate you’re the licensees challenge information like your profile photo, activity statistics is not governed by your privacy preferences and will be visible to all other participants on the licensees Workplace Challenge platform.
+Just remember that if you choose to participate you're the licensees challenge information like your profile photo, activity statistics is not governed by your privacy preferences and will be visible to all other participants on the licensees Workplace Activity Tracker platform.